 On May 17, 2017, Mueller was appointed as special counsel for the United States Department of Justice.
 In this capacity, he will investigate the Russian involvement in the 2016 United States elections.

 Robert Mueller has been married to Ann Mueller since 1966.
-The couple has two children, Melissa and Cynthia, and are grandparents.
+The couple, who share two children, Melissa and Cynthia, are also grandparents.

 As of 2017, Mueller’s net worth is estimated to be around $8.0 million.